railsuser2014/openobject-doc-book-en/source/book/0/index.rst

 elements necessary for managing an efficient sales department there, and automating tasks to monitor performance.

 Part Three, :ref:`part-genacct`, is devoted to general accounting and its key role in the management of the whole enterprise.

-Part Four, :ref:`part-ops`, handles all the operational functions of enterprise management: human resources for managing projects, through financial analyses supplied by analytic (or cost) accounts.
+Part Four, :ref:`part-ops`, handles all the operational functions of enterprise management:
+Human Resources for managing projects, through financial analyses supplied by analytic (or cost) accounts.
 You'll see how using Open ERP can help you to optimize your leadership of an enterprise.

-Part Five, :ref:`part-phys`, describes the physical movement of stocks and their manufacture.
+Part Five, :ref:`part-phys`, describes the physical movement of Stocks and their Manufacture (the transformation or products and services into other products).

-Part Six, :ref:`part-trade`, deals with purchasing and selling goods and services.
+Part Six, :ref:`part-trade`, deals with Purchasing and Selling goods and services.

-Part Seven, :ref:`part-qual`, is focused on the process description and documentation handling that Open ERP manages.
+Part Seven, :ref:`part-qual`, is focused on the Process description and Documentation handling that Open ERP manages.

-Finally Part Nine, :ref:`part-config`, structured in two chapters, explains first how to administer and configure Open ERP then provides a methodology for implementing Open ERP in the enterprise.
+Finally Part Eight, :ref:`part-config`, structured in two chapters, explains first how to administer and configure Open ERP then provides a methodology for implementing Open ERP in the enterprise.